-There are five ways that you can satisfy the Anatomy and Physiology requirement:
+There are four ways that you can satisfy the Anatomy and Physiology requirement:

 Regionally-Accredited Anatomy and Physiology Courses

 You may take human anatomy, human anatomy and physiology, human biology, or a human physiology course at a regionally-accredited college or university for a grade or pass/fail (but not audited).

 If your course does not have one of the above titles, you must submit a course syllabus, catalog copy, or a letter from the professor to verify that the course did indeed cover the subject material as outlined.
 You are responsible for previewing the course to ensure that it covers the organization of the human body and all 11 systems: integumentary, skeletal, muscular, nervous, special senses, circulatory, respiratory, digestive, urinary, endocrine, and reproductive.

 If you believe that several of your regionally-accredited courses collectively covered the organization of the human body and all 11 systems, you may write to BCIA and request a special review for equivalency.
 All requests must be received in writing via email and must include copies of relevant transcripts, course syllabi, catalog copy, and/or letters from your professors to confirm the content that each course satisfied, and a check for $100 to initiate the review.

 The courses below were built with the behavioral clinician in mind and the material is geared toward what one needs to know to successfully understand and use biofeedback techniques.